-The Association has an agreement with a convention centre that will provide facilities for a conference to be held in 2024.
-Should this conference be cancelled, penalties are expected to be incurred to a maximum amount of \$93,750.
-The Association also has an agreement with a hotel that will provide facilities for a conference to be held in 2025.
+The Association has an agreement with a hotel that will provide facilities for a conference to be held in 2025.
 Should this conference be cancelled, penalties are expected to be incurred in the amount of \$162,245.
+The Association has an agreement with a hotel that will provide the facilities for a conference to be held in 2026.
+Should this conference be cancelled, fees range between \$120,602 and \$556,029, depending on the timing of cancellation.

-NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2023
+NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2024